-One most related work is the scale-space primal sketch representation proposed by Lindeberg [20].
+One most related work is the scale-space primal sketch representation proposed by Lindeberg (1993).
 It is defined in terms of local image extrema, level curves through saddle points, and bifurcations between critical points.
 Lindeberg proposed a method for extracting significant blob structures in scale-space, and defined measures for the blob significance and saliency.
 He also identified some blob events, such as, annihilation, merge, split, and creation, and proposed the scale-space lifetime concept.

-In [22, 23], Lindeberg argued that "local extrema over scales of different combinations of $\gamma$ -normalized derivatives are likely candidates that correspond to interesting structures," and defined scale-space edge and ridge as a connected set of points in scale-space at which the gradient magnitude is a local maximum in the gradient direction, and a normalized measure of the edge strength is locally maximal over scales.
-Based on this representation, Lindeberg proposed an integrated mechanism for automatically selecting scales for feature detection based on $\gamma$ -normalized differential entities and the maximization of certain strength measure of image structures.
-In this way, it "allows more direct control of the scale levels to be selected."

-In [35], Sholoufandeh et al proposed a framework for representing and matching multi-scale feature hierarchies.
-The qualitative feature hierarchy is based on the detection of a set of blobs and ridges at their corresponding hierarchical scales, which are determined by an automatic scale selection mechanism based on [23].
+In Lindeberg (1998a, 1998b), Lindeberg argued that "local extrema over scales of different combinations of γ normalized derivatives are likely candidates that correspond to interesting structures", and defined scale-space edge and ridge as a connected set of points in scale-space at which the gradient magnitude is a local maximum in the gradient direction, and a normalized measure of the edge strength is locally maximal over scales.
+Based on this representation, Lindeberg proposed an integrated mechanism for automatically selecting scales for feature detection based on γ -normalized differential entities and the maximization of certain strength measure of image structures.
+In this way, it "allows more direct control of the scale levels to be selected".
+In Shokoufandeh et al. (2002), Sholoufandeh et al. proposed a framework for representing and matching multiscale feature hierarchies.
+The qualitative feature hierarchy is based on the detection of a set of blobs and ridges at their corresponding hierarchical scales, which are determined by an automatic scale selection mechanism based on Lindeberg (1998b).

-Lifshitz and Pizer [18] studied a set of mathematical properties of Gaussian scale-space including the behaviors of image intensity extrema, topology of extremum path, and the containment relations of extremal region paths.
+Lifshitz and Pizer (1990) studied a set of mathematical properties of Gaussian scale-space including the behaviors of image intensity extrema, topology of extremum path, and the containment relations of extremal region paths.
 Then they proposed a hierarchical extremal region tree representation in scale-space, so as to facilitate image segmentation task.
-Similar ideas have also been applied to watersheds in the gradient magnitude map for image segmentation[31].
+Similar ideas have also been applied to watersheds in the gradient magnitude map for image segmentation (Olsen and Nielsen 1997).

-In comparison to the above work, the perceptual scale-space representation studied in this paper describes scale-space events from a Bayesian inference perspective.
+In comparison to the above work, the perceptual scalespace representation studied in this paper describes scalespace events from a Bayesian inference perspective.
 In the following we highlight a few important difference from the image scale-space theory.